 This theme remains central to my work as I continue to seek out ways of creating which encourage experiencing art as a community practice, and which encourage an awareness of the ever-present influence of history.

-This summer, I was Artist “in Residence” at the Rokeby Museum in Vermont.
+In 2020, I was Artist “in Residence” at the Rokeby Museum in Vermont.
 In (remote) exploration of the museum’s archive of letters and artifacts I discovered the original letters (dated 1891-93) from a correspondence drawing course that Rachael Robsinson Elmer took as an adolescent.
 My main subject, Rachael, a member of the family memorialized by the museum, was an important illustrator at the start of the 20th century best known for a series of fine art postcards that celebrated the sites of New York City.

 From July 27 to October 5th, 2020, I shared this historic material through a 6 part interactive correspondence learning project on the museum’s website.